pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 (I tend to boil things down into really basic, crude ideas.
 In this case, I think of the 2-will-give-us-1 as something that "loves" the number 2 and "hates" the number 5.
 When I think this way, the formula boils down to: "x minus the thing we hate, divided by the thing we love minus the thing we hate."
 That way, when x is the thing we love, we get $$\frac{something}{itself}$$, or 1.
 And when x is the thing we hate, we get $$\frac{0}{something}$$, which is 0.)

+## Mind the Pattern

+In general, when we're making our fractions for the something-will-give-us-1 formula, you can see this taking shape:

+$$\frac{x - some X value we hate}{the X value we love - that X value we hated up above}$$

+Note that since we're using actual x values on the bottom, like 2 and 5, and we never subtract anything from itself, there's no way we'll wind up with a 0 on the bottom -- which would definitely be a risk if we left X in there as a variable. (x - 5 can very definitely be 0 if someone sneaks a 5 in for X.)

+A fun thought that will pay off: remember that 0 * anything is 0.
+So if you want the top of your fraction to turn to 0 for more than one X, just make sure you have (X - that thing you hate) on the top of your fraction, being multiplied by the rest of the things up there.

+For example, let's say you want to make sure you return a 0 for 13 as well as for 5.
+No problem!
+Just do

+$$\frac{(x - 5)(x - 13)}{(5 - 2)(13 - 2)}$$

+The interesting thing is, multiplying (x - 5) by (x - 13) isn't just arithmetic anymore -- you need to use FOIL to do it, and your answer is going to wind up with $$\mathrm{x}^2$$ in there.
+But we're okay with that!
+We're already working with polynomials.
+So far our polynomials have just been "degree one" polynomials" (meaning that they contain x but not $$\mathrm{x}^2$$ or $$\mathrm{x}^3$$).
+Now we're expanding a tiny bit.

 ## Lines vs curves